xinyu-dev/NeMo-Skills/docs/basics/index.md

 WARNING  Cluster config is not specified.
 Running locally without containers.
 Only a subset of features is supported and you're responsible for installing any required dependencies.
 It's recommended to run `ns setup` to define appropriate configs!
 ```

-Indeed, for anything more complicated than calling an API model, you'd need to do a little bit more setup.
+Indeed, for anything more complicated than calling an API model, it's recommended that you do a little bit more setup.
 Since there
 are many heterogeneous jobs that we support, it's much simpler to run things in prebuilt containers than to try to
 install all packages in your current environment.
 To tell nemo-skills which containers to use and how to mount your
 local filesystem, we'd need to define a [cluster config](./cluster-configs.md).
 Here is an example of how a "local" cluster